Apr 30, 2021

 Antioxidants

 Pine pollen contains important antioxidants, including glutathione and superoxide dismutase.
-(1, 2, 3) Antioxidant compounds have been shown to help protect against various metabolic diseases, heart disease, brain disorders and age-related syndromes, as they help the body combat cellular damage caused by free radicals (reactive chemicals containing oxygen).
+(1, 2, 3) Antioxidant compounds have been shown to help protect against various metabolic diseases, heart disease, brain disorders and age-related syndromes

 In an animal model study, pine pollen extracts were also found to protect the liver from oxidative stress, leading researchers to suggest that this action may be in part due to pine pollen’s ability to scavenge free radicals, increase antioxidant activity in the body and prevent the oxidative degradation of fats.